pmem/pmdk/doc/libpmemobj/pmemobj_alloc.3.md

 # DESCRIPTION #

-Functions described in this section provide the mechanism to allocate, resize and free objects from the persistent memory pool in a thread-safe and fail-safe manner.
+Functions described in this document provide the mechanism to allocate, resize and free objects from the persistent memory pool in a thread-safe and fail-safe manner.
 All the routines are atomic with respect to other threads and any power-fail interruptions.
 If any of those operations is torn by program